OSU HPCC Launches its Newest Supercomputer, Pistol Pete

 - Slurm Workload Manager

 OSU’s supercomputers and support team enable computational and data intensive research for hundreds of researchers throughout Oklahoma’s academic institutions.
-The Pistol Pete supercomputer is anticipated to be available to researchers in the Fall 2018 semester.

 The system was funded by MRI Award #1531128, Acquisition of Shared High Performance Compute Cluster for Multidisciplinary Computational and Data-Intensive Research.